 Active genitofemoral lesions occur significantly more often in females, whereas perianal involvement tends to be more common in males.
 No sex difference is seen in the axillary lesions.
 Comedones have been suggested as precursor lesions for hidradenitis suppurativa, and they appear to be equally distributed in both sexes and sites.

 The onset of hidradenitis suppurativa ranges from 11-50 years, with an average patient age of 23 years.
 In less than 2% of patients, the disease appears before age 11 years.
-In extremely rare cases, hidradenitis suppurativa occurs before puberty[36, 37] or after menopause.
+In extremely rare cases, hidradenitis suppurativa occurs before puberty[35, 36] or after menopause.

 Hidradenitis suppurativa usually occurs in otherwise healthy individuals, and, very rarely, it can begin before puberty.
-The disease onset is insidious, with early symptoms of pruritus, erythema, and local hyperhidrosis.
+The disease onset is insidious, with the earliest sign being erythema.
 Later, the lesions become painful.
 Arthropathy associated with hidradenitis suppurativa may present with variable clinical features, ranging from asymmetric pauciarticular arthritis to a symmetric polyarthritis and/or polyarthralgia syndrome.[1, 2]

 The diagnosis is primarily clinical, and biopsy is rarely required, especially in well-developed lesions.
 The consensus approach has deemed that 3 key elements are required to diagnose hidradenitis suppurativa: typical lesions, characteristic distribution, and recurrence.
 Based on 3 premises, a set of typical lesions, called primary lesions, was compiled, as follows: